sdonovan001/container-magic/details/docker-run/README.md

 ### Cgroups
 The `create_cgroup`, `limit_cpu`, `limit_memory` and `enter_cgroup` functions each play their respective part in limiting CPU and memory consuption of all processes running inside the container.
 Note: Our bash CRI only limits CPU and memory.
 ### Namespaces
 The last line of the `docker-run.sh` script creates a new PID and mount namespace and executes our containers entrypoint after `chroot`ing to the new file system mounted by the `mount_storage` function.
+Note: Our bash CRI only supports host networking.
+Bridge networking could be implemented by leveraging the network namespace (an exercise for the reader perhaps).